David Kitching still remembers the New Year's Eve shindigs he had with hundreds of climbers in his backyard at Natimuk in the eighties and nineties.

 Doug Angus, Peter Jackson and Bob Craddock pioneered the Introductory Route climb, while Greg Lovejoy and Steve Craddock, Bob's brother, pioneered the climb they named Siren.

 Mr Kitching said climbing figures including Tenzing Norgay, the sherpa who helped Sir Edmund Hillary summit Mount Everest for the first time, Peter Hillary, Sir Edmund's son, and world-famous Canadian solo climber Peter Croft had all visited Natimuk for the mountain.

 "The social scene at the mountain is just as important as the climbing scene because there is a whole range of different nationalities.
 It's a bit bigger than what people realise I think: Special forces police, firefighting search and rescue, universities and colleges all come here for training and education camps."

 Mr Kitching, a furniture retailer, owns two shopfront on Natimuk's Main Street.
-He has lived in the Wimmera for all of his 74 years, in Natimuk for the last 53.
+He has lived in the Wimmera for all of his 74 years, and in Natimuk for the past 53.

 He remembers what the town was like before its reputation as a climbing destination.